 - A variant and proxy example in Kingdom Hearts II.
-When Sora "died" at the end of Kingdom Hearts: Chain of Memories, Ansem the Wise (under the name DiZ) agreed to help Naminé and Riku revive him.
-However, Ansem wanted to use the reanimated Sora for revenge against Organization XIII, especially against their leader Xemnas.
+When Sora "dies" at the end of Kingdom Hearts: Chain of Memories, Ansem the Wise (under the name DiZ) agrees to help Naminé and Riku revive him.
+However, Ansem wants to use the reanimated Sora for revenge against Organization XIII, especially against their leader Xemnas.
 Things don't go as planned; Sora eventually comes to sympathize with most of the Organization, Riku abandons Ansem when he learns the truth, and even Ansem himself admits his mistakes in the end and becomes The Atoner.

 - Mega Man X: